muktihari/fit/docs/usage.md

 ### Available Encode Options

-1. **WithProtocolVersion**: directs the Encoder to use specific Protocol Version (default: proto.V1).
+1. **WithProtocolVersion**: directs the Encoder to use specific ProtocolVersion for the entire encoding.
+By default, Encoder will use ProtocolVersion in FileHeader for each FIT file, if it's not specified, it will use proto.V1.
+This option overrides the FileHeader's ProtocolVersion and forces all FIT files to use this ProtocolVersion during encoding.

    Example: